 Yes.
 We have supplemental laboratory instructors (SI) for Biology 110 and Biology 210.
 SI sessions will be conducted entirely online.

 Office hours are going all online for all laboratory and lecture courses: your lecture or laboratory instructor will set up a virtual place and time for you to be able to attend office hours.
 If your instructor sets hours that you cannot attend, then reach out by email and ask them about an alternative time.
 They will be happy to accommodate your needs.
 Also, you can use the Blackboard collaborate tool to meet up with your instructor(s) or fellow classmates.
 Check out Blackboard and ask your instructor to set it up at the beginning of the semester.

-We are doing our best to make these decisions quickly so that you can make decisions about the fall.
+We are doing our best to make these decisions quickly so that you can make decisions about the upcoming Spring semester.
 If you have specific questions about a class, reach out to the lecture instructor or the lab director and ask.
 Also be aware that a lot of these policies might change so check your email often.
 Once laboratory policies are finalized, they will be posted to your Blackboard course pages.

 We are accommodating students who are fully remote.
 Please consider that you will probably need to be able to participate synchronously in laboratory at some point during the semester so register for laboratory sections that make that as easy as possible, Also, check in with your laboratory instructor in early August to see what materials and equipment you might need to procure on your own.